Spirit of Tasmania 1 ferry accidents and incidents

-Passengers on the cruiseferry witnessed the Australian man going overboard around 11:40 pm.
-At the time of the accident, the liner was approx 80 km (50 ml) southeast of Port Phillip Bay (Victoria, Australia) and en-route from Melbourne to Devonport.
+Passengers on the cruise ferry witnessed the Australian man going overboard around 11:40 pm.
+At the time of the accident, the liner was approx 80 km (50 mi) southeast of Port Phillip Bay (Victoria, Australia) and en-route from Melbourne to Devonport.
 The ship turned around and search the area, but couldn't find the man.
 The search operation was suspended at 12-midnight.
-The decision was based on medical experts advice that it's impossible for him to survive past that time as the water was about 12 C (54 F), waves up to 2 m (7 ft) and winds up to 30 mph (46 kph).
+The decision was based on medical experts advise that it's impossible for him to survive past that time as the water was about 12 C (54 F), waves up to 2 m (7 ft) and winds up to 30 mph (46 kph).

 |04 February 2005||Structural and Technical Issues|

-The night of February 3, 2005, the cruiseferry was in Bass Strait, en-route from Melbourne to Devonport and carrying 623 passengers.
+The night of February 3, 2005, the cruise ferry was in the Bass Strait, en-route from Melbourne to Devonport and carrying 623 passengers.
 At ~2 am (February 4), a heavy storm with high waves first smashed the porthole windows of some cabins (forward-starboard) then were smashed down and part of the superstructure (porthole cabins' walls).

 Reportedly, the waves were up to 20 m (65 ft) high.
 Before departure, passengers were warned about expected 6-8 m waves and swells up to 10 m.

-As result of the accident, all cabin decks (up to deck 9) were flooded.
-The water ingress also disabled ship's PA system, so passengers were unaware of the cause of the flooding.
+As a result of the accident, all cabin decks (up to deck 9) were flooded.
+The water ingress also disabled the ship's PA system, so passengers were unaware of the cause of the flooding.
 Many panicked, thinking the ferry was sinking.
-Due rough seas, many became sick.
+Due to rough seas, many became sick.

 The Captain decided to return back to homeport Melbourne.
 The ship remained docked overnight (Feb 4-5) for emergency repairs, then resumed the service to Devonport.
 All affected TT-LINE bookings were refunded or transferred.

-The February 2005 storm was caused by an unusually intense for summer time low-pressure weather system.
-It developed in Bass Strait on February 2.
-Southern NSW, Victoria and Tasmania received substantial rainfall, the highest being concentrated in Victoria.
-Most of state's rainfall and temperature records were broken.
-The unusual (slow and westward) low-pressure system generated abnormally low temperatures, severe storms (with gale-force winds) and nearly 30-hour continuous rainfall, resulting in widespread flooding, destruction, disrupted schedules (travel, business, schools), power outages, multiple injuries and even deaths.
+The February 2005 storm was caused by an unusually intense for summertime low-pressure weather system.
+It developed in the Bass Strait on February 2.
+Southern NSW, Victoria, and Tasmania received substantial rainfall, the highest being concentrated in Victoria.
+Most of the state's rainfall and temperature records were broken.
+The unusual (slow and westward) low-pressure system generated abnormally low temperatures, severe storms (with gale-force winds) and nearly 30-hour continuous rainfall, resulting in widespread flooding, destruction, disrupted schedules (travel, business, schools), power outages, multiple injuries, and even deaths.

 You can add more details on reported here accident or submit new / your own Spirit of Tasmania 1 ferry ship incident ("Cruise Minus" report) via CruiseMapper's contact form.